Igor Stravinsky: Legacy

 Stravinsky influenced many composers and musicians.
 His music continues to offer inspiration and a unique method to young composers.
 The rhythmic innovations in The Rite of Spring brought rhythm to the forefront of modern music rather than tonality, setting a new standard in the modernist movement that future composers like Varèse and Ligeti were inspired to innovate upon.
-Stravinsky's rhythm and vitality greatly influenced Aaron Copland and Pierre Boulez, and the combination of folklore and modernism found in many of Stravinsky's works influenced Béla Bartók as well.
+Stravinsky's rhythm and vitality greatly influenced Aaron Copland and Pierre Boulez, and the combination of folklore and modernism found in many of Stravinsky's works influenced Bartók as well.
 Stravinsky's less popular works were also widely influential: the disconnected form of the Symphonies of Wind Instruments can be seen similarly in later works by avant-garde masters like Messiaen, Tippett, Andriessen, and Xenakis.
 Stravinsky also influenced composers like Elliott Carter, Harrison Birtwistle, and John Tavener.
 Aside from Craft, his students include Earnest Andersson, Armando José Fernandes, Mordecai Seter, Robert Strassburg, and Warren Zevon.

 Recordings

 Stravinsky's need for money during the World Wars led him to sign many contracts with record companies to conduct his music.
-His early exposure to player piano technology guided his view that records were far inferior to live performance but acted as historical documentation of how his works should be performed.
+Stravinsky's early exposure to player piano technology guided his view that records were far inferior to live performance but acted as historical documentation of how his works should be performed.
 As a result, Stravinsky left a massive archive of recordings of his own music, seldom recording music by other composers.
 Although most of his recordings were made with studio musicians, he also worked with the Chicago Symphony Orchestra, the Cleveland Orchestra, the CBC Symphony Orchestra, the New York Philharmonic, the Royal Philharmonic Orchestra, and the Bavarian Radio Symphony Orchestra.
 Stravinsky received five Grammy Awards and a total of eleven nominations for his recordings, with three of his albums being inducted into the Grammy Hall of Fame.
 He was posthumously awarded the Grammy Lifetime Achievement Award in 1987.

 During his lifetime, Stravinsky appeared on several telecasts and documentaries.
 The first, A Conversation with Igor Stravinsky, was released in 1957 by NBC and produced by Robert Graff, who later commissioned and produced The Flood.
-The interview-like format later influenced the various volumes Craft wrote with Stravinsky.
+The interview-like format later influenced the various volumes that Craft wrote with Stravinsky.
 The 1965 National Film Board of Canada documentary Stravinsky, directed by Roman Kroitor and Wolf Koenig, followed Stravinsky conducting the CBC Symphony Orchestra in a recording of the Symphony of Psalms, with anecdotal interviews interspersed throughout.
-The 1966 CBS documentary Portrait of Stravinsky took the composer back to the Théâtre des Champs-Élysées (where The Rite of Spring premiered) and to his old home in Clarens, Switzerland.
+The 1966 CBS documentary Portrait of Stravinsky took Stravinsky back to the Théâtre des Champs-Élysées (where The Rite of Spring premiered) and to his old home in Clarens, Switzerland.
 Other documentaries captured the collaborative process between Balanchine and Stravinsky.